-Built in 1973, by Main Iron Works of Houma, Louisiana as the Charger for Interstate Oil Transportation of Philadelphia, Pennsylvania.
+Built in 1973, by Main Iron Works Incorporated of Houma, Louisiana (hull #292) as the Charger for the Interstate Oil Transportation Company of Philadelphia, Pennsylvania.

-At the time Interstate Oil Transport maintained two fleets.
-Their Northeast Fleet or "Green Fleet" that operated in Philadelphia, Pennsylvania.
-And a Southern Fleet or "White fleet" that operated out of Tampa, Florida.
+At the time, the Interstate Oil Transportation Company operated two fleets.
+Their Northeast Fleet, which was referred to as the "Green Fleet."
+Operated in Philadelphia, Pennsylvania.
+And their Southern Fleet, which was referred to as the "White fleet" which operated out of Tampa, Florida.

-In 1998, Maritrans's northeast fleet was thinned, and the Charger was acquired by Dann Ocean Towing of Tampa, Florida where she was renamed the Captain Dann.
+In 1998, the tug was acquired by the Dann Ocean Towing Company of Tampa, Florida.
+Where she was renamed the Captain Dann.

-Her electrical service is provided by two 60 KW generators driven two 6-71 Detroit Diesel engines.
-The tug's capacities are 37,000 gallons of fuel oil, 315 gallons of hydraulic oil, 822 gallons of lube oil, 365 gallons of gear oil, 10,000 gallons of water.
+Her electrical service is provided by two, 60kW generators sets.
+Driven by two, Detroit Diesel 6-71 diesel engines.
+The tug's capacities are 37,000 gallons of fuel, 315 gallons of hydraulic oil, 822 gallons of lube oil, 365 gallons of gear oil, 10,000 gallons of water.

-Her towing gear consists of an INTERcon SD175 towing winch outfitted with 2,000(ft) of 1.75(in) towing wire, as well as a New England Trawler Capstan featuring a 5,000 lb line pull.
+Her towing gear consists of an INTERcon, SD175, towing winch.
+Outfitted with 2,000(ft) of 1.75(in) towing wire, with a New England Trawler capstan.